Members Only

 Sun.
 Dec.
 21: Christmas for the Animals plus free member Zoo Lights, 10am-8pm.

 We have all zoo events for the remainder of 2025 listed on our calendar page, so be sure to check that out.
-Don’t miss Zoo Boo, the opening of Zoo Lights, the annual CyberMonday Zoo Lights Sale, Giving Tuesday and all of our December events.
+Don’t miss the opening of Zoo Lights, the annual CyberMonday Zoo Lights Sale, Giving Tuesday plus all of our November and December.
 We will have 2026 listed soon.

 Zoo Insider News: